-R. Kelly has been sentenced to 30-years behind bars.
-His fortune has shrunk from in the hundreds of millions to now a whopping -$2 million.
+R. Kelly has been sentenced to 30 years behind bars.
+His fortune has shrunk from in the hundreds of millions to now a whopping -$2 (negative two) million.

 The horrific saga that has surrounded R&B singer/songwriter R. Kelly has finally come to a conclusion.
 The one-time mega-star was sentenced to 30 years behind bars following last September’s conviction on federal racketeering and sex trafficking charges where the singer used his fame and fortune to sexually abuse underage girls and boys.